 What it really comes down to though is that I am almost 30.
 The little girl who grew up playing by that oak tree would not have imagined the life I had now.
 She may be sad for me, or confused.
 She may vow to never become like me.
 I remember pitying certain people as I grew older because I didn’t want to settle; I didn’t want to “be like them”.
 Complacent, unchallenged, lazy.

 Now I find myself with a college degree, pursuing a career that has been difficult to sustain.
-I have no goals that feel reachable due to waning energy, high levels of fatigue and chronic pain, as well as recurring mood issues/depression.
+I have no goals that feel reachable due to waning energy, high levels of fatigue and chronic pain, as well as recurring mental health issues/depression.
 Sometimes I feel like I’m sinking.
 Sometimes I feel like I’m climbing a mountain and having a grand time doing it.
 Other times, the mountain is in sight, but it looks more like a chore, than a fun challenge.
 I’m afraid this latter mentality is one I’ll die with.

 How foolish for me, a 29-year-old, to feel that my life is basically over!
 Ah, I’ve done everything I’m capable of.
 Might as well die.

 Except I’m obviously not going to do that.
 I do get tired of this same song and dance.
 The pattern of highs and lows.
 Not being able to sustain a normal, or at least balanced, life.
 Coping with a mental illness isn’t like following some linear path of treatment or recovery.
 It’s messy and frenetic and disordered.
 Some great days, then mediocre days, then awful days, then worse days, then a good day, a second good day, a bunch of meh days, and then a great day.
-Repeat ad nauseum, ad infinitum.
+Repeat ad nauseum.
+Forever.

 I get so sick of it, honestly.
 Like just sick to death of it.
 I haven’t updated this blog regularly because I don’t have solutions.
 I don’t have anything blog-worthy to share and to inspire.
 And what would be the point of wallowing, self-pitying, depressing entries with no solution or inspiration for other sufferers?
 That’s part of my problem with the blog and myself in general: I’m losing my direction.
 I keep falling into this same rut and I’m having trouble staying out.